Out-of-equilibrium properties and non-linear effects for interacting quantum impurity systems in their strong coupling regime

-Eq. (\ref{defUeq}) proves that the forcing out of equilibrium at the SC-FP amounts to a deformation of the conformal field theory generated by the U(1) charges $\mathcal Q_{aa}$, just as finite temperature effects are generated by the energy-momentum tensor.
+Eq.\ (\ref{defUeq}) shows that forcing the SC-FP out of equilibrium amounts to a deformation of the conformal field theory (CFT) generated by the U(1) charges $\mathcal Q_{aa}$, just as finite temperature effects are generated by the energy-momentum tensor.
 Eqs. (\ref{rhoIR},\ref{defUeq}) straightforwardly generalize to arbitrary SC-FP with charges $\mathcal Q_{ab}$ conserved in the bulk -- including non Fermi liquid fixed points.
-At the SC-FP, this gives a precise answer to the sometimes considered question whether "voltage and temperature play similar roles" in QIS: they corresponds to different deformations of the same CFT describing the SC-FP.
+At the SC-FP, this gives a precise answer to the sometimes raised question "to what extent do voltage and temperature play similar roles" in QIM \cite{TvsV}: they correspond to different deformations of the same CFT describing the SC-FP.

 On fermions, $\Ugauge_{\NEQ}$ generates a phase $\Ugauge_{\NEQ}^{-1}(z)\cdot \psiir_a(z)=e^{\MU_a(z) }\psiir_a(z)$.
 Starting from the current operator on wire $a$ close to the impurity, $\hat I_a=Q_{aa}(0^-)\;-Q_{aa}(0^+)$, and acting on it with $\Ugauge_{\NEQ}$, one recovers for the IRLM \cite{supplement} the linear regime $I_a^\ir\sh{=}\langle\hat I_a\rangle_{\NEQ}\sh{=}G_0 \, V(t)$ with $G_0=\sin^2\theta \,\frac{e^2}{h}$ and $V\sh{=}\mu_1-\mu_2$ the voltage.